 Team Rocket show up to cause trouble, but are easily taken care of by the students of Pokemon Tech with a barrage of Pokeballs.

 Giselle has learned her lesson and so has Joe.
 They agree to start their own journeys and finally become friends.
-With hopes of battling each other again in the future, the group leaves the school and continues on their journey to Vermillion City.
+With hopes of battling each other again in the future, the group leaves the school and continues on their journey to Vermilion City.

 – Nice paint job on the cup, 4Kids.
 How many highlighters did it take for you guys to do that?